porsche-design-system/porsche-design-system/.github/ISSUE_TEMPLATE/change.md

 - [ ] Create UI decision proposal based on research and testing
 - [ ] Define naming and hierarchy structure and naming of all related states and variants
 - [ ] Approve UI definition
-- [ ] Create Branch and update sketch library in Abstract and create/share collection link
+- [ ] Create branch in Abstract according to issue number, update sketch library and add collection link issue
-- [ ] Merge Sketch library to Master in Abstract for export
-- [ ] Remove from prep library (optional)
+- [ ] Remove elements from prep library (optional)

 // DEV
+- [ ] Setup of hierarchy structure and naming of all related states and variants
 - [ ] Create/update related code CSS / JS
 - [ ] Create samples of all possible states and variants
-- [ ] Create Code/Implementation guidelines
+- [ ] Create code docs (implementation guidelines)
 - [ ] Create VRT
-- [ ] Create Unit test (Optional)
+- [ ] Create unit test (optional)
 - [ ] Test code visual and functional for optimized viewports (only one browser): 320px, 375px, 480px, 768px, 1024px, 1366px, 1920px
 - [ ] Test code visual and functional for all supported browsers in viewports: 320px, 480px, 760px, 1000px, 1300px, 1760px, 1920px